togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 Green!

-> Oooh, clever, now lets add one more test
+> Oooh, clever, but lets add one more test

 ```js
 it(`can add 3 and 4 to be 7`, () => {